How to watch Royal Ascot 2020 – TV channel, full schedule and start date - TheNewsTrace

 Royal Ascot runs from Tuesday 16th June till Saturday 20th June.

-It’s happening behind closed doorways due to the COVID-19 pandemic and sees an expanded programme of 36 races over the course of the 5 days.
+It’s going down behind closed doorways due to the COVID-19 pandemic and sees an expanded programme of 36 races over the course of the 5 days.

 How to watch Royal Ascot 2020 on TV

-Followers can tune in to watch all races on Sky Sports activities Racing, with full occasions listed additional down the web page.
+Followers can tune in to watch all races on Sky Sports activities Racing, with full instances listed additional down the web page.

-Sky prospects can add particular person channels for simply £18 monthly or add the entire sports activities package deal to their deal for simply £23 monthly.
+Sky clients can add particular person channels for simply £18 monthly or add the whole sports activities bundle to their deal for simply £23 monthly.

 ITV will present free-to-air protection from the second race of every day onwards.

-You possibly can watch the Sky protection with a Sky Sports activities day cross for £9.99 or a month cross for £33.99, all with out signing up to a contract.
+You possibly can watch the Sky protection with a Sky Sports activities day go for £9.99 or a month go for £33.99, all with out signing up to a contract.

-NOW TV could be streamed by way of a pc or apps discovered on most good TVs, telephones and consoles.
-NOW TV can also be out there by way of BT Sport.
+NOW TV might be streamed by a pc or apps discovered on most good TVs, telephones and consoles.
+NOW TV can also be accessible through BT Sport.

-It’s also possible to stay stream the free protection of the pageant by way of ITV Hub on a spread of gadgets together with laptops, smartphones and tablets.
+It’s also possible to dwell stream the free protection of the pageant through ITV Hub on a spread of units together with laptops, smartphones and tablets.

 How many races will there be throughout Royal Ascot?

 Royal Ascot 2020 will characteristic 36 races over 5 days.
-From Tuesday till Friday, there are seven races every day and then eight on the ultimate Saturday.
+On the primary 4 days, seven races will happen, with eight taking place on the ultimate Saturday.

-The St James’s Palace Stakes and Coronation Stakes have been moved to the ultimate day, so as to maximise the time between these races and the 1,000 and 2,000 Guineas races at Newmarket.
+The St James’s Palace Stakes and Coronation Stakes have been moved to the ultimate day, so as to maximise the time between these races and the 1,000 and 2,00Zero Guineas races at Newmarket.

 Royal Ascot schedule